armory/docs/content/en/cd-as-a-service/concepts/iam/_index.md

 Use the the [CD-as-a-Service Console](https://console.cloud.armory.io/) to manage the following:

-- Create credentials for machines and scope them for specific permissions and use cases.
+- Credentials for machines and scope them for specific permissions and use cases
-- Invite and manage users.
+- Users
-- Enable OIDC based external identity providers (IdP), such as Okta, Auth0, or OneLogin.
+- OIDC based external identity providers (IdP), such as Okta, Auth0, or OneLogin